architecture-building-systems/CityEnergyAnalyst/docs/how-to-contribute.rst

 At CEA we create something called Branches for each User Story or Bug we would like to complete.

-Check this guide for more details on how to do it.: :doc:`how-to-use-github`.
+Check this guide for more details on how to do it: :doc:`how-to-use-github`.

 Step 3.
 Get acquainted with variable names